MikkelVembye/AIscreenR/cran-comments.md

   Author:    'Mikkel H. Vembye [aut, cre] (ORCID: <https://orcid.org/0000-0001-9071-0724>), Thomas Olsen [aut]' Authors@R: 'Mikkel H. Vembye [aut, cre] (<https://orcid.org/0000-0001-9071-0724>), Thomas Olsen [aut]'

-We have not experienced this issue in previous releases, and we are uncertain how to resolve this discrepancy and whether it is consequential for the package building.

   Found the following (possibly) invalid URLs:
   URL: https://psycnet.apa.org/record/2026-37236-001
     From: man/sample_references.Rd